 Previously, there were two main reasons why the Thunderbolt 3 port was difficult to popularize: cost and hardware.

-In terms of cost, the use of the Thunderbolt 3 port requires Intel’s authorization, and its licensing fee is high.
+In terms of cost, using Thunderbolt 3 ports requires Intel licensing, and the licensing fee is high.

-On the hardware, the Thunderbolt 3 port needs to have an independent control chip, and the cost of the chip is not low.
+On the hardware side, the Thunderbolt 3 port needs an independent control chip, which is not cheap.

-At the beginning of the year, Intel opened an agreement with the USB Promoter Group to solve the cost problem first.
+At the beginning of the year, Intel reached an agreement with the USB Promoter Group to solve the cost problem first.
 Future ports using the Thunderbolt 3 protocol will be completely free.
-Since then, Intel has integrated the Thunderbolt 3 controller directly into the processor from the 10th generation Core Ice 10nm process processor, which solves the hardware problem.
-At the same time, with the help of the USB 4 specification, the Thunderbolt 3 port can be fully popularized, and the Thunderbolt 3 port can be accelerated to the consumer market.
+Since then, Intel has integrated the Thunderbolt 3 controller directly into the processor from the 10th-generation Core processor, which solved the hardware issue.
+At the same time, with the help of the USB 4 specification, the Thunderbolt 3 port can be fully popularized, and Thunderbolt 3 can be accelerated to the consumer market.

 ok best